ncsa/Nightingale_real/docs/source/setting_up_account.rst

 **2. Request Nightingale Access**
 ---------------------------------

-     To request Nightingale access, send an email to Once you have an NCSA identity, email a request for a login account for Nightingale to  `help+hipaa@ncsa.illinois.edu <mailto:help+hipaa@ncsa.illinois.edu>`_ that includes your NCSA identity, your University UIN, and a brief description of why you want the access.
+     To request Nightingale access, send an email to  `help+hipaa@ncsa.illinois.edu <mailto:help+hipaa@ncsa.illinois.edu>`_ that includes your NCSA identity, your University UIN, and a brief description of why you want the access.
 Please attach your training certificate if you completed Regulated Sensitive Data training less than a year ago (HIPPA or otherwise).

 **3. Get Added to NCSA's HIPPA-Covered Entity**
 -----------------------------------------------